cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 java -jar cimtool-cli.jar -pd .\MyProject
 ```

 The CLI reads all project settings from `.\MyProject`, discovers every `.owl` file in `.\MyProject\Profiles`, and for each profile runs whichever builders are enabled on it.
-Generated artifacts are written alongside the source `.owl` files in `.\MyProject\Profiles` — exactly as the **CIMTool** desktop application does.
+Generated artifacts are written alongside the source `.owl` files in `.\MyProject\Profiles`, exactly as the **CIMTool** desktop application does.

 With an explicit output directory: